hideodaikoku/silent-valley/content/blog/06-typhoon/index.md

 > calm

-It was peaceful in the eye of the storm.
-But all around them was chaos.
-The boat descended slowly.
+The boat descended slowly onto a clearing.
+The rain had subsided.
+She could see an open paddy field in the distance.

 > WE ARE HERE **spirit**.
 ALL GOOD.
 YOU'RE WITH THE BEST PILOT IN SILENT VALLEY HO HO HO 🎶 🐦